Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-the main joint of the shoulder and is a ball and socket joint formed between
+The shoulder or glenohumeral joint is a ball and socket joint formed between

 the humerus and scapula.
 Due to the shallowness of the socket and relatively

-however, this wide range makes the shoulder joint very unstable and much more
+however, this wide range makes the joint unstable and thus more

 prone to dislocation and injury than other joints.